Nevada Deed Forms for Real Estate Transfers

 Depending on the form of deed, either or both parties may wish to purchase title insurance as protection against unknown problems with a property’s title.
 A title insurer accepts a premium payment in exchange for assuming the financial risk of title defects—like unknown liens or mortgages, an unmarketable title, or a third-party claim on the property.11

-What types of estate planning deeds does Nevada use?
+What types of estate planning deeds are used in Nevada?

 Nevada recognizes several additional forms of deeds created for specialized purposes or settings.
 The following deed forms are often relevant to financial management and estate planning.